Managing Dependencies with Go Modules

 Why it Matters

-Go Modules provide several benefits over the older GOPATH
+Go Modules provide several benefits over the older GOPATH-based approach:

 - Consistency: Go Modules ensure that your project’s dependencies are consistently managed across different environments and contributors.